On J. A. Medders’s “Gospel Formed.”

-In Gospel Formed, Medders seeks to examine the myriad of ways in which the gospel informs and reforms our thinking, our doing, and our growing.
-He endeavors to show how “the wildness of the gospel vaporizes yawning and boredom.”1 We should never be fatigued with hearing about the gospel.
+In Gospel Formed, Medders seeks to examine the myriad of ways in which the gospel informs and reforms our thinking, our doing, and our growth.
+He endeavors to show how “the wildness of the gospel vaporizes yawning and boredom” (36).
+We should never be fatigued with hearing about the gospel.
 It should be our continual source of wonder and worship.
 He makes the case that the reason for so many fleeing the Church and rejecting the faith today is a direct result of unfocused preaching.
 When preachers speak week after week not on the main thing but on secondary things, the congregation is left just as empty as they came — notwithstanding how entertaining your service is.
 The first priority of a preacher remains a singular one: To relay the message of the gospel from every text of Scripture in ways that inspire and inform congregants of their desperate need and God’s radical deliverance.
 If the message emanating from behind the pulpit is a different one than this, it might be time to move on.

-The apostle Paul would go on to remind his readers of the expansive nature of the gospel, a Christ-centered message in which the Son of God was made the curse for us that we might enjoy the spoils of his victory.
+The apostle Paul would go on to remind his readers of the expansive nature of the gospel, a Christ-centered message in which the Son of God was made the curse for us so that we might enjoy the spoils of his victory.
 No longer would life be made to be about our performances and merits.
-It would be about a Son’s perfect performance and work on a cruel Roman cross.
+It would be about the Son’s perfect performance and work on a cruel Roman cross.
 Fixing our minds on this is what it means to be transformed.
-As Medders writes, “Gospel-centeredness checks us out from the school of sweat-equity sanctification and into the school of grace.”2
+As Medders writes, “Gospel-centeredness checks us out from the school of sweat-equity sanctification and into the school of grace” (121).

-What Medders does so well throughout this book is remind you of the grandeur of the gospel.
+What Medders does so well throughout this book is to remind you of the grandeur of the gospel.
 If you close this book and aren’t enthused and encouraged by what Christ has done for you, you didn’t really read it.
 At times, some of the phrasing might come across as pithy or trite.
 But what Medders does so excellently throughout this work is create vivid images of precisely the point he’s trying to make.
-For 27-chapters, he determines to remind you over and over again of the jaw-dropping power and grace of the gospel.
+For twenty-seven chapters, he determines to remind you over and over again of the jaw-dropping power and grace of the gospel.
 Gospel Formed really should be read as a daily devotional.
 The chapters are brief enough to allow for that but deep enough to be chewed for hours or more at a time.
 I’d definitely recommend picking this one up and mulling over it for a while.

-J. A. Medders, Gospel Formed: Living a Grace-Addicted, Truth-Filled, Jesus-Exalting Life (Grand Rapids, MI: Kregel Publications, 2014), 36.
+J. A. Medders, Gospel Formed: Living a Grace-Addicted, Truth-Filled, Jesus-Exalting Life (Grand Rapids, MI: Kregel Publications, 2014).